 Man attacks UK migrant processing centre, kills himself

-A man threw petrol bombs attached with fireworks at a centre for processing migrants in the southern English port of Dover on Sunday and then killed himself, a Reuters photographer said.
+A man threw petrol bombs attached to fireworks at a centre for processing migrants in the southern English port of Dover on Sunday and then killed himself, a Reuters photographer said.

-The attacker, a white man in a striped top, drove up to the centre in a white SEAT sports utility vehicle.
-He got out and threw three petrol bombs, one of which did not go off, the photographer said.
+The attacker, a white man in a checked shirt, drove up to the centre in a white SEAT sports utility vehicle at around 1120 GMT.
+He got out and threw three petrol bombs, one of which failed to go off, the photographer said.

 He then drove to a nearby petrol station, tied an improvised noose around his neck, attached it to a metal pole and drove off, killing himself, the photographer said.